Bulls vs. Hornets Player Props Betting Odds

-You can see player prop bet odds for DeMar DeRozan, Terry Rozier and other players on the Chicago Bulls and Charlotte Hornets ahead of their matchup at 8:00 PM ET on Friday at United Center.
+Player prop bet odds for DeMar DeRozan, Terry Rozier and others are available when the Chicago Bulls visit the Charlotte Hornets at Spectrum Center on Monday (with opening tip at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!